 Workplace fatalities by the numbers

-The report – which was administered in partnership with the U.S. Department of Labor – compiled comprehensive data of fatal work injuries across all 50 states as the District of Columbia.
-The hope of the report is to monitor workplace safety and to inform private and public health efforts to improve it.
+The report compiled comprehensive data of fatal work injuries across all 50 states, as well as the District of Columbia, with a goal of monitoring workplace safety and informing private and public health efforts to improve it.

 For the data to be included, the deceased must have been employed at the time of the incident, and have been fulfilling a legal work activity or been present at the site as a requirement of their job.
 (Note, this data does not include information on incidents that occurred during a person’s commute to or from their work.)